life-itself/artearthtech.com/content/aet-institute/working-primers/mindfulness.md

 ## Meditation

-*There are many excellent introductions to meditation.
-This section only seeks to offer a very short summary for beginners.*

 Meditation is possible in any circumstance.
 However, it is much easier in some circumstances than others: for example, in quiet surroundings rather than noisy ones.
 It also requires practice, in keeping with this, tradition highlights 3 most common ways of doing meditation: sitting, walking, eating.

 ## Ethics

--   Adherents refrain from killing, stealing, adultery, lying, using immoral language, gossiping, slandering, giving vent to anger, and avoid holding wrong views
+Traditionally, Buddhist adherents refrain from killing, stealing, adultery, lying, using immoral language, gossiping, slandering, giving vent to anger, and avoid holding wrong views
     (ten evil deeds)

 Buddhism emphasises non-attachment above all else, even around ethics.
 Of course, avoid doing those things which are prohibited.
 At the same time, do not get attached to these things and certainly avoid *judging*